Direct images, fields of Hilbert spaces, and geometric quantization

 \subhead 5.\ Trivializing Hilbert fields\endsubhead

-5.1.\ In this section we fix a flat analytic Hilbert field $p\colon H\to S$ over a simply connected base, and after some preparation prove Theorem 2.3.2(ii), in fact in a more precise form.
-First we globalize Lemma 4.5.1.
+5.1.\ In this section we fix a flat analytic Hilbert field $p\colon H\to S$ over a connected and simply connected base, and after some preparation prove Theorem 2.3.2(ii), in fact in a more precise form.